 There used to be a rooftop restaurant in the Manchester Unity Building

-One of Melbourne’s most beloved landmarks, the Manchester Unity Building was once the tallest building in Melbourne.
-Now housing a luxury hairdresser and a dental practice, the rooftop terrace on the twelfth floor once hosted Melbourne’s first tea room.
+The iconic Manchester Unity Building was once the tallest building in Melbourne.
+Now a private space, the rooftop terrace on the twelfth floor once hosted Melbourne’s first tea room.

-What we know: Dr Kia Pajouhesh of Smile Solutions, one of the buildings custodians, mentioned the café in an extensive interview in Domain in 2015.
+What we know: Dr Kia Pajouhesh, one of the building’s custodians, mentioned the café in an interview in 2015.
 ‘That rooftop terrace was a truly beautiful space with an exotic rooftop garden, an aviary, tea rooms and café.
 The rooftop was visited by many Melburnians, who enjoyed the expansive views…with a cup of tea and scones.’

 There’s an old abandoned bowling alley hiding in Campbell Arcade

-Pedestrian traffic between the glossy, pink-tinged walls of Campbell Arcade has changed over the last 50 years.
-Home to a gallery, shops and hole-the-wall coffee purveyor Cup of Truth, it’s rumored an abandoned bowling alley lies somewhere hidden behind its walls.
+Pedestrian traffic between the subterraneous walls of Campbell Arcade has changed over the last 50 years.
+Home to a gallery, shops and hole-the-wall coffee purveyor Cup of Truth, it’s rumored an abandoned bowling alley lies hidden behind its walls.

-What we know: Unconfirmed, although this report from Culture Victoria suggests a mysterious blind alley within the arcade might have once been the entrance.
+What we know: Unconfirmed.
+This report from Culture Victoria suggests a mysterious blind alley in the arcade might have once been the entrance.

 Princess Theatre ghost

-Along with some of the best international productions in the world, the Princess Theatre is supposedly accompanied by a friendly ghost.
-Frederick Federici, an actor who suffered a heart attack in the final scene of Faust, enthusiastically watches every opening performance.
+Besides its international productions, Princess Theatre also has a friendly resident ghost.
+The spirit of Frederick Federici is said to enthusiastically watch every opening performance.
+Legend has it the actor suffered a heart attack in the final scene of Faust.
 The theatre even saves him a seat (we’re not kidding).

-What we know: The legend is widely reported but it depends what you believe.
+What we know: The legend is widely reported but it depends on what you believe.

 It’s difficult to imagine children riding ponies on the top of a city building.
-But Foy’s rooftop fun park, which ran during the Christmas shopping period, featured a petting zoo, carnival rides, ponies and more.
-Recollections from those who visited at the time recall a Ferris Wheel virtually hanging over the edge of the building.
-The carnival was part of Foy & Gibson department store, which once stood on the corner of Swanston and Bourke Streets.
+But Foy’s rooftop fun park attractions included a petting zoo, carnival rides, ponies and more.
+Visitors recall a Ferris Wheel virtually hanging over the side of the building.
+The carnival was part of the Foy & Gibson department store, once located on the corner of Swanston and Bourke Streets.
 It ran annually in the lead up to Christmas.

 What we know: Yes, it did exist.
 And here’s a photo.